Continuing Education Activity

 Is the surrounding tissue healthy, friable, or macerated?
 Friable skin (fragile and thin) especially is a challenge as any adhesive may tear the skin, increasing the size of the wound.
 Macerated skin is found when the moisture from the wound is not well controlled.
 The excess moisture softens the skin till it begins to break down, therefore increasing the wound size.

-If the infection is suspected be sure to take deep cultures of the wound (just swabbing the rim will likely culture a wide variety of organisms.)
+If the infection is suspected, be sure to take deep cultures of the wound as just swabbing the rim will likely culture a wide variety of organisms.
 If the purulent discharge is present, this is a good source for culture.
 If sepsis or bacteremia is suspected and the patient is to be given antibiotic therapy, make sure to take the blood cultures before antibiotic therapy is given.